Clinical Knowledge

 Note

 Avoid in advanced renal impairment.
-Second-line after metformin.
+Often second-line after metformin.

 Drug ClassExamplesMechanismHypo Risk